 In addition to his public service, Rodger was a partner at two Chicago-headquartered law firms, where he represented clients in internal and criminal investigations, trials and appeals.
 He gained substantial experience in healthcare fraud qui tam actions under the False Claims Act, including complex parallel civil and criminal actions.
 He also advised foreign, multi-national, and domestic corporate and individual clients in internal investigations regarding electronic evidence and computer intrusion related matters.

 Rodger also served as Chief of Staff and statewide Homeland Security Advisor to former Illinois Governor Bruce Rauner.
 In those roles, he provided strategic leadership in all areas of the governor’s office, including consultation on important litigation and class actions, agency operations, budget and policy development, legislative affairs and executive appointments.
 Earlier, as the Director of Public Safety, he oversaw seven state agencies, led the Illinois Terrorism Task Force and chaired the state’s Commission on Criminal Justice and Sentencing Reform.
-Rodger maintains Top Secret/SCI clearance, which he used to develop strategies with the FBI's Joint Terrorism Task Force leaders and the federal homeland security executive leadership to protect the state’s critical infrastructure.
+Rodger maintained Top Secret/SCI clearance, which he used to develop strategies with the FBI's Joint Terrorism Task Force leaders and the federal homeland security executive leadership to protect the state’s critical infrastructure.
 Rodger holds the CIPP/US credential as a Certified Information Privacy Professional from the International Association of Privacy Professionals (IAPP).

 Director’s Award, Executive Office of United States Attorneys, United States Department of Justice, (by U.S. Attorney General Janet Reno)